openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Ungraded.rst

 * For open-ended questions, such as text input, what did learners submit?

-The illustration that follows shows the number of students who selected each of the choices offered for a multiple choice question.
+The illustration that follows shows the number of learners who selected each of the choices offered for a multiple choice question.
 The chart includes one bar for each answer.